kusumotonorio/factlog/README.md

 The word `unify` unifies the two following the environment in that environment.

-Rewrite the definition of facto to use them.
+Now we can rewrite the definition of facto to use them.
 ```
 USE: logica